didiersmith/marys-maidens/chapters/finnigans-roadhouse.md

 "You got it."

 He put his phone down next to his plate so he could continue reading the news as he cut up his ribeye.
+He'd obsessively followed Unimaiden for the first few months after the close.
+They'd started the girls on hormones immediately.
+Dragged maturation down to twelve and sold off the older batches.
+Eventually, he couldn't bring himself to read any more updates and had turned to reading local gossip instead.

-Someone had been murdered in the next suburb over.
-The article was scant on details.
+Hm.
+Looked like someone had been murdered in the next suburb over.
+Single man, fifties, subjects at large.
+Much more interesting.

 _Crunch, crunch._ Ah, his Coors.
 Eyes glued to his phone, he reached over expectantly but his hand met nothing but air.